marcelovani/lightbox2/README.txt

 4. Configure the module at admin/settings/lightbox2.
 5. Modify your image links to open in a lightbox where necessary, see "Adding Lightbox Functionality to your Images' section below.
+6. Lightbox2 can show node content in a lightbox without the sidebars.
+However if you want to be able to show node content in the lightbox without the logo and header, copy the page-node-lightbox2.tpl.php file to your theme's directory and ensure it is readable.

 ADDING LIGHTBOX FUNCTIONALITY TO YOUR IMAGES